-EMERGENCY PROCEDURES General Instructions in the event of Excessive Noise IF THIS HAPPENS: DO THIS: Extreme Excessive Noise Immediate investigation of noise emission.
+IF THIS HAPPENS: DO THIS: Extreme Excessive Noise Immediate investigation of noise emission.
 If Safe to do so shut down offending operation / equipment Use hearing Protection to enter areas that have excessive noise levels.
 After shut down implement repairs, replacement or admin controls.
 Enter incident into SpheraCloud.
-Internal: • Terminal Supervisor to investigate the source and implement corrective action. • Follow up review with all staff as to the outcome.
-External: • Terminal Supervisor to investigate the source and implement corrective action. • Stop activity if due to breakdown and it is safe to do so. • Inform the external parties of actions taken. • Record any communications with external parties. • Enter incident into the SpheraCloud.
-General Controls for No Elimination: bise.
-Does the activity need to be done?
-Substitution: Can other equipment be used that has less noise emissions.
-Engineering: Modify or repair the equipment to an acceptable noise level.
-Administration: Control the timing of the operation to a time that has less impact on community placement of any warning signs for operations.
-Monitoring of site operations with noise level tests. ■ PPE: • PPE : Issue appropriate hearing protection for areas of operation.
+Internal: Terminal Supervisor to investigate the source and implement corrective action.
+Follow up review with all staff as to the outcome.
+Complaints External: Terminal Supervisor to investigate the source and implement corrective action.
+Stop activity if due to breakdown and it is safe to do so.
+Inform the external parties of actions taken.
+Record any communications with external parties.
+Enter incident into the SpheraCloud.

+General Controls for Noise.

+Elimination: Does the activity need to be done?

+• Substitution: Can other equipment be used that has less noise emissions.

+• Engineering: Modify or repair the equipment to an acceptable noise level.

+• Administration: Control the timing of the operation to a time that has less impact on the community placement of any warning signs for operations.

+Monitoring of site operations with noise level tests.

+■ PPE: Issue appropriate hearing protection for areas of operation.

 Record findings in the incident log for any low level nuisance noise.

-For any excessive noise levels that need addressing put into SpheraCloud EPA Ph.
-131 555 (02) 9995 5555
+For any excessive noise levels that need addressing put into SpheraCloud